Ray McGovern: Russian interference in the 2016 presidential election

-McGovern holds a position that the theft of the DNC emails was an inside job, and not the work of Russian agents (contrary to the findings published by the US intelligence community).
+McGovern holds a position that the theft of the DNC emails was an inside job, and not the work of Russian agents.
 In McGovern's view, the metadata in the files released by Guccifer 2.0 (whom the US intelligence community identifies as a Russian military intelligence operation) originated from a computer in the Eastern United States but was manipulated to give the appearance that the documents came from Russia.
 With William Binney, McGovern released a VIPS report in support of his theory, which was taken up by The Nation and other outlets and promoted by Russian state media.
 Many of the VIPS members, however, did not sign the report.
-It was later revealed that the inside job theory itself originated from a disinformation campaign run by a UK-based pro-Kremlin hacker named Tim Leonard.
+Binney later changed his mind and admitted that the underlying files were manipulated and a fabrication to support a pro-Kremlin disinformation campaign.
+McGovern continues to take the position that the DNC wasn't hacked by Russian intelligence, but had actually hacked itself.